htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

     FINAL NodeName SubmitDescription [DIR directory] [NOOP]

-Like the :dag-cmd:`NODE` command the :dag-cmd:`FINAL` command produces a node with name *NodeName* and an associated submit description.
-The *DIR* and *NOOP* keywords work exactly like they do detailed in the :ref:`DAGMan NODE` command.
+Like the :dag-cmd:`JOB` command the :dag-cmd:`FINAL` command produces a node with name *NodeName* and an associated submit description.
+The *DIR* and *NOOP* keywords work exactly like they do detailed in the :ref:`DAGMan JOB` command.

 .. warning::